jasperxz/hyperblog/README.md

 # hyperblog
-This repor is for a blog to test my knowledge of git.
+This repo is about a blog to test my knowledge of git.